 This database, compiled by Dr David Williams and hosted by the University of Auckland Library server, provides a summary of all New Zealand legislation since 1840 affecting Maori or Maori land.
 Each entry indicates the status of the Act in question and lists amendments to it.
 There is also a summary of the effect of the relevant sections of the Act, and commentary.

-The Maori Law Review is a monthly publication by New Zealand barristers Thomas Bennion and Geoffrey Melvin.
+The Maori Law Review is a monthly publication edited by Carwyn Jones and Craig Linkhorn with associate editor Toni Love.
 Coverage includes all reports of the Waitangi Tribunal and relevant decisions of a number of other courts and tribunals.
 Issues from December 1993 onwards are available on the web site.
 Initially free, it is now subscription-based, but selected content is available gratis.

 This web site explains the responsibilities of the Ministry of Justice which include courts, tribunals, crime prevention and electoral reform.
 Information for legal professionals (within About the Ministry>Lawyers & Service Providers) includes forms and information on legal aid.
 Also within Services is Judicial Decisions Online, a searchable database of judgments of the Supreme Court (all), Court of Appeal (2003 onwards) and High Court (2005 onwards).